Server data from the Official MCP Registry

 npx -y linksee-memory-install-skill

-This copies a SKILL.md to ~/.claude/skills/linksee-memory/.
-Claude Code auto-discovers it and fires the skill on phrases like "ๅใซโฆ", "ใพใๅใใจใฉใผ", "่ฆใใฆใใใฆ", new task starts, file edits, and so on โ no need to say "use linksee-memory".
+Copies SKILL.md to ~/.claude/skills/linksee-memory/.
+Agent auto-fires on phrases like "ๅใซโฆ", "ใพใๅใใจใฉใผ", "่ฆใใฆใใใฆ", new task starts, file edits, etc.

 {